William Newsome

-William Thomas Newsome (born June 5, 1952) is a neuroscientist at Stanford University who works to "understand the neuronal processes that mediate visual perception and visually guided behavior."
+William Thomas Newsome (born June 5, 1952) is an American neuroscientist at Stanford University who works to "understand the neuronal processes that mediate visual perception and visually guided behavior."
 He is a member of the National Academy of Sciences.

 According to an article in PNAS, "What sets Newsome's research apart from many other studies in this area is that the techniques he uses—primarily, stimulation of brain areas of primates with microelectrodes—have helped demonstrate cause and effect rather than merely show a correlation between behavior and activity of the brain."

-Personal Life & Views
+Personal life and views

 Newsome has been open about his Christian faith and has engaged in public dialogues about reconciling science and religious belief.
 He has participated in interviews and podcasts discussing topics such as free will, consciousness, and the relationship between neuroscience and faith.